pipeargill/Open-Source-Fursuit/README.md

 As part of the Open Source Fursuit Project, I hope to create a space where makers and designers can collaborate on wearable tech, cosplay, and cyberpunk gear.
 I welcome contributions, ideas, and variations from the community, as I believe this project can go in many exciting directions.

-Whether you’re a furry, a cosplayer, or a transhumanist designer, this project is meant to empower you to build unique creations that push the boundaries of wearable tech.
+Whether you’re a furry, a cosplayer, or just someone who wants to breath better, this project is meant to empower you to build unique creations that push the boundaries of wearable tech.
 I hope for my design to start a trend for creative and functional wearable designs, and I can’t wait to see how others will build on these ideas.

 How to Contribute